Massage techniques: Which are best for you?

 • neuroplasticity

 We’re at an exciting turning point where new knowledge is available to us.
 We now understand that it's not about one technique being the best, but there are a series of complex interactions that contribute to treatment outcomes.
 This means that the best massage therapy techniques for you are the ones that feel good for you, in an environment where you can relax and with an RMT you trust.
-To this point, while the explanation for how massage therapy works has changed, it takes time to integrate new models of understanding into board exams, school curriculum, clinical practice and continuing education.

 Massage techniques and current research findings

 Note: Some massage therapy techniques have outdated names and theories behind them but using those names can be a way to communicate the style of massage you enjoy.
-Let’s explore these eight massage techniques or terms together:
+Let’s explore these nine massage techniques or terms together:

-1. Swedish massage
+• Swedish massage

 [Please note: Massage therapy schools in Vancouver do not teach Shiatsu massage, reflexology or acupressure massage.
 The College of Registered Massage Therapists does not allow RMTs to perform ashiatsu or barefoot massages (CMTBC, 2021).]

-1. Swedish massage
+1. Swedish Massage

 The term Swedish massage was formalized in the 19th century (AMTA, 2015), and is a massage done with oil, lotion or gel.
 It commonly involves rhythmic kneading using the hands, forearms and fingers.
 The pressure can be light, medium or firm, depending on your preference.
 Typically, Swedish massage is a relaxing style of massage that can be helpful for stress, anxiety, pregnancy, injuries, headaches, insomnia and other conditions that benefit from calming the nervous system.
 Note: Many cultures use massage with oil as part of their healing traditions.